How To Create Soft Light in Photography | Emily Teague

 How to Create Soft Light by Bouncing Light Inside Your Softbox

-Emily went on, “If I wanted to get real crazy with my desire for soft light, I could do the same thing with the inverse mount, but have it directed towards a white V-Flat where it would bounce again and then come back on my model.”
+“If I wanted to get real crazy with my desire for soft light," Emily continues, "I could do the same thing with the inverse mount, but have it directed towards a white V-Flat where it would bounce again and then come back on my model.”

 Whoa…🤯

-Tell us.
-How much bounce does a light need to bounce for a dreamy bounce, soft light bounce?
+Tell us, how much bounce does a light need to bounce for a dreamy bounce, soft light bounce?
 We suppose it’s a matter of personal preference.
 The answer is up to you.

 Key Factors to Keep in Mind When Bouncing and Diffusing Light

-With all of this diffusing and bouncing of light, there are two key things to keep in mind while shooting.
+With all this diffusing and bouncing of light, there are two key things to keep in mind while shooting.
 For starters, be sure you have enough light output to get the proper exposure.
 Remember that you lose a lot of light when diffusing and bouncing.

-The other thing to keep in mind is that while soft light is broad and even, the downside is that it’s not as contrasty as hard light, so the look can come off a little flat.
-Emily loves working with soft light and it’s her personal style of shooting however, she says, “I also love my shadows and having it on the more dramatic side so I probably wouldn’t go as far as the diffused and flat look unless that’s what I was trying to achieve.”
+The other thing is that while soft light is broad and even, the downside is that it’s not as contrasty as hard light, so the look can come off a little flat.
+Emily loves working with soft light and it’s her personal style of shooting, however, she says, “I also love my shadows and having it on the more dramatic side so I probably wouldn’t go as far as the diffused and flat look unless that’s what I was trying to achieve.”

 And finally, don’t miss this important point from Emily: “Make sure your lighting style works with the feeling of the shoot.”
 In other words, stay cohesive.
 Don’t send mixed and confusing messages with the style of your lighting and the feel of the shoot (unless that’s part of the assignment).
 Make sure the lighting contributes to the story you’re seeking to convey through your imagery.